eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

     iox::runtime::PoshRuntime::initRuntime("iox-ex-subscriber-untyped");

-In the next step a subscriber object is created, matching exactly the `capro::ServiceDescription` that the publisher
+For quality of service a `popo::SubscriberOptions` object is created and the `queueCapacity` is set.
+This parameter specifies how many samples the queue of the subscriber object can hold.
+If the queue would encounter an overflow, the oldest sample is released to create space for the newest one, which is then stored.

-offered:
+    iox::popo::SubscriberOptions subscriberOptions;

-    iox::popo::UntypedSubscriber untypedSubscriber({"Odometry", "Position", "Vehicle"});
+    subscriberOptions.queueCapacity = 10U;

-After the creation, the subscriber object subscribes to the offered data.
-The cache size is given as a parameter.
+In the next step a subscriber object is created, matching exactly the `capro::ServiceDescription` that the publisher offered.
+Additionally, the previously created subscriber options are passed to the constructor.
+If no subscriber options are created, a default value will be used which sets the queueCapacity to the maximum value:

-Cache size in this case means, how many samples the FiFo can hold which is present in the subscriber object.
+    iox::popo::UntypedSubscriber untypedSubscriber({"Odometry", "Position", "Vehicle"}, subscriberOptions);

-If the FiFo has an overflow, we release the oldest sample and store the newest one.
+After the creation, the subscriber object subscribes to the offered data

-    mySubscriber.subscribe(10);
+    mySubscriber.subscribe();

 The next step is the instantiation and setup of the `WaitSet`